Home » GI Bill » Omaha, NE BAH Rates, Housing, Education, & Cost of Living

 • Manufacturing

-> To find organizations seeking to recruit and place military, veterans, and spouses, please visit CareerRecon.
+>> To find organizations seeking to recruit and place military, veterans and spouses, please visit CareerRecon.

 Things to See and Do in Omaha

 • Stop by Union Station, a historic train station that was restored and turned into a cultural center.
-Not only is it a great representation of the Art Deco style, it holds galleries, cafes, and the Durham Museum.
+Not only is it a great representation of the Art Deco style, but it also holds galleries, cafes, and the Durham Museum.

 • Find yourself in two states at once by visiting the Bob Kerrey Pedestrian Bridge, which is lovingly referred to by locals as Bob the Bridge.
-This bridge that spans the Missouri River connects Omaha, Nebraska with Council Bluffs, Iowa.
+This bridge that spans the Missouri River connects Omaha, Nebraska, with Council Bluffs, Iowa.

 • Have a day of family fun at the Henry Doorly Zoo and Aquarium.
-This wonder of Omaha features unique habitats from all over the globe including an orangutan forest, sea lion shores, African grasslands, desert dome and more!
+This wonder of Omaha features unique habitats from all over the globe, including an orangutan forest, sea lion shores, African grasslands, desert dome, and more!

 About the author